tjohann/a20_sdk/README.md

 Development model
 -----------------

 I support only one version described by a tag (see checkout info above).
 The toolchain and images are for that version.
 Older tags wont be supported anymore.
-Starting with version A20_SDK_V2.0.0 further development will be done on a development branch (this means head is always ready to use).

 Outlook (next development steps)
 --------------------------------

-(until mid of july -> done)
+(until mid of september -> done)
-- Due to the fact that there's no real support for the sunxi kernel within my images i will remove them and concentrate on mainline kernel.

-(until end of july -> done)
-- There is some effort needed to unify all images over the different devices.
-The idea is to have only one base image (ROOT-Image -> Bananapi) and a script (./scripts/brand_image.sh) which copy/rsync the needed changes to the mounted sdcards.
-- To make the usage a little bit easier i will provide a set of scripts to generate a ready to boot sd-card.
-- Finally i provide dialog based script (make_sdcard.sh) to put all scipts (from above) together to a unified userinterface (handle image creation).
-- I will provide a minimal image which could be the basic for your own systems (with PREEMPT and RT-PREEMPT kernel).

-(until end of august -> done)
-- support for hdd installation
+- add storyline for olimex and bananapi (embedded devices)

 (until end of september)
-- add storyline for baalue (distcc)
 - add storyline for bananapi-pro (home cloud server)
-- add storyline for olimex and bananapi (embedded devices)
 - release of A20_SDK_V2.0.0

+(until end of october)
+- add storyline for baalue (distcc)
 - make use of lcd1602 module of cubietruck (baalue_master)

-(until end of october)
 - working jailhouse configuration for bananapi and olimex
 - simple example for using bare-metal cell within bananapi/olimex